 This is a role growing in popularity, as many insurance companies strive to achieve a better method of managing claims for reimbursement.
 In turn, large and small insurance companies are seeking to hire utilization management clinicians or utilization reviewers.
 These roles are filled by physical therapists, occupational therapists, and registered nurses who complete reviews of clinical documentation from members of their insurance companies.
 Such clinicians use their on-the-job expertise to determine whether therapy services should continue or even begin.

-This job is quite different from most other jobs therapists hold - it involves sitting in an office for much of the day with little to no patient interaction.
+This job is vastly different from the well-known positions that therapists hold.
+It involves sitting in an office for much of the day, with little to no patient interaction.
 However, this role still involves frequent collaboration with fellow clinicians, use of clinical judgment and skills, and knowledge of how therapy is carried out, both in the clinic and in terms of regulations and standards.
-There is a large opportunity to make a big difference by assuming a role such as this, as you can be part of a group of practitioners who ensure therapy is used in the most appropriate and necessary means as possible.
+There is a large opportunity to make a big difference, allowing you access to be part of a group of practitioners who ensure therapy is used in the necessary means.
 Guaranteeing proper use of therapy services helps make therapy available to all those who need it most.

 With paid holidays off, continuing education reimbursement, and a salary comparable to that of practicing therapists, this role brings more perks than some clinical jobs and can provide a new range of experiences to therapists looking for additional responsibilities.